 - provide practical support for Alliance members, early years practitioners and families across England

-- work closely with partners — including local authorities, community organisations and funding agencies — across the country to deliver a range of affordable early years services to all kinds of families
+- work closely with partners — including local authorities, community organisations and funding agencies — to deliver a range of affordable early years services

-To learn more about the services we can provide please contact our Development Services team on 0207 697 2587 or firstname.lastname@example.org to discuss the services we can provide.
+Contact our Development Services team on 0207 697 2587 or firstname.lastname@example.org to discuss the services we can provide.

 Services provided by the Early Years Alliance